Conditions Reference

 If [Not] ShareExists <UNCPath> Then

-Tests if specified file exists.
+Tests if the specified share exists.

 Example: If ShareExists \\[ComputerName]\WinShared$ Then SetSharePermissions \\[ComputerName]\WinShared$,Acme\Domain Users:Read,Acme\Domain Admins:Full Control